wongnai/docker-tomcat-nginx/README.md

 	sudo docker run -d skrityak/tomcat-nginx:8.5.4-jre8-alpine no-nginx

-## Conf Directory
+## Extending the image
 Basically this image should be used as base image.

+### Conf Directory
 The tomcat and nginx configuration directories respectively are at :-
 * /usr/local/tomcat/
 * /etc/nginx

+### Entrypoint
+The entry point of the image should look like this:-

+	ENTRYPOINT ["docker-entrypoint.sh"]
+	CMD ["with-nginx"]